QUASI-DEV/www/md/faq.md

 ### Where am I?

 Slock.it UG is a German company building the future infrastructure of the collaborative economy.
-Our first product, the [Ethereum Computer](/ethereum_computer.html), bring blockchain technology to the entire home, making it possible to rent access to any compatible smart object and accept payments without intermediaries.
-We aim for this product and its ecosystem to be funded by a DAO, a type of digital company where backers benefits financially from the revenue of the products they supported - think of it as a Kickstarter on steroids.
+Our first product, the [Ethereum Computer](/ethereum_computer.html), brings blockchain technology to the entire home, making it possible to rent access to any compatible smart object and accept payments without intermediaries.
+We aim for this product and its ecosystem to be funded by a DAO, a type of digital company where backers benefit financially from the revenue of the products they supported - think of it as a Kickstarter on steroids.

 The DAO model is free and open source for anyone to reproduce or study, and our white paper can be downloaded [here](http://j.mp/slockit).